 All parents are automatically members of the Parent Connection and can freely join any committees or activities.

-If you'd like more information about the Parent Connection or to contact the Parent Connection liaison and president, please feel free to contact the school's main office.
+To get more information about the Parent Connection or to contact the Parent Connection liaison and president, please feel free to contact the school's main office.

 Personal Belongings: